• Wild Golf

 FUNDAMENTALS

--STEP 1: Set-up to a golf ball as if you are about to hit it, then take the club back and pause half-way through your backswing.
+-STEP 1: Set-up to a golf ball with a wedge as if you are about to hit it, then take your trail hand and place it flat on the back of the grip (as if you’re hand was a flat wooden board).

 APPROACH SHOTS